 Gmail as one of the major email services worldwide has realized that privacy concerns are rising constantly - and this is happening at a global scale.
-To meet this new demand for private and secure emails, Gmail has introduced a new feature: Confidential mode.
+To meet this new demand for private and secure emails, Gmail has introduced Confidential Mode in 2019.

 However, this feature is neither secure nor private as Google still has unlimited access to its users' emails, even when they use confidential mode.

-Gmail's confidential mode is a feature that lets you send emails with a self-destruct timer or with password protection.
+Gmail's confidential mode is a feature that lets you send password-protected emails with a self-destruct timer.
 Or in Google's words:

 "Recipients of messages in confidential mode don't have the option to forward, copy, print, or download messages, including attachments.
 Users can set a message expiration date, revoke message access at any time, and require an SMS verification code to access messages."